dedis/apir-code/README.md

 The entire test suite takes about 6 minutes to run and it should terminate with a `PASS`, indicating that all tests have passed.

-## Multi-server point queries
+## Multi-server point and complex queries
-The code for the experiments on our multi-server authenticated-PIR scheme for point queries is in `simulations/multi`.
+The code for the experiments on our multi-server authenticated-PIR schemes for point and complex queries is in [`simulations/multi`](simulations/multi).

 To run the simulation, first modify `simulations/multi/config.toml`